This 14-Year-Old Got A Hammer Stuck In Her Mouth Because Of A K-Pop Band

-"How do you tell your mum that you got a hammer stuck in your mouth?"
+"How do you tell your mom that you got a hammer stuck in your mouth?"
 There's a question we never expected anyone to have to ask.
-But thanks to a 14-year-old named Kaylee, we now have an answer: You tweet about it and then show your mum afterward, once the hammer's safely extracted from the mouth.
+But thanks to a 14-year-old named Kaylee, we now have an answer: You tweet about it and then show your mom afterward, once the hammer's safely extracted from the mouth.

 In case you're wondering how it got there in the first place, Kaylee has an entertaining — if unconventional — explanation.
 She was sending her friend photos of the K-Pop band BTS, and she just couldn't handle lead rapper Min Yoon-gi's beautiful blonde hair.
 So she said, "He’s so beautiful I could shove a hammer in my mouth."